petrovxc/http-toolkit-requests/readme.md

 Uploaded and working (20/06/25)

 #### How this works
 Correct splitting of URL and HEADERS, which are written into a new file using the numpy module.
+Select the request as seen in the screenshot :)

 #